uk-gov-mirror/osgeouk.website/index.md

 ---
 ### OSGeo:UK AGM at FOSS4G:UK 2025 Leeds, 4:15pm Wednesday 1st October 2025

 Our AGM will be held this year as part of FOSS4G:UK.
 Notification has been sent to the OSGeo:UK mailing list, and [the agenda is here](https://uk.osgeo.org/agm/agm2025.html).
+[Slides on Google Slides](https://docs.google.com/presentation/d/1m0Nz6GT3CBhiUcxnszFMIvG23cuTVb7urZ5lRH2R5YM/edit?usp=sharing).
 We look forward to seeing as many people as possible at the meeting to review the past year, and look to the future.

 ### Save the date!
 FOSS4G:UK 2025 will be in Leeds on Wed 1st and Thu 2nd October 2025